fjebaker/SpectralFitting.jl/docs/src/examples/sherpa-example.md

 plot(data, markersize = 3)
 ```

 Next we want to specify a model to fit to this data.
 Models that are prefixed with `XS_` are models that are linked from the XSPEC model library, provided via [LibXSPEC_jll](https://github.com/astro-group-bristol/LibXSPEC_jll.jl).
-For a full list of the models, see [Models library](@ref).
+For a full list of the models, see [Models index](@ref).

 !!! warning
     It is advised to **use the Julia implemented models**.
 This allows various calculations to benefit from automatic differentiation, efficient multi-threading, GPU offloading, and various other useful things, see [Why & how](@ref).